about

 the body remains porous

-and the performance is never yours alone.
+and the performance is never anyones.